Saving Europe's rarest dormouse

-In Europe, 5 dormice occur – Garden dormouse, Fat dormouse, Hazel dormouse, Forest Dormouse and the Mouse-tailed dormouse (Myomimus roachi) - one of the rarest rodent species in the Western Palearctic, possibly the rarest mammal species in Europe.
+In Europe, 5 dormice occur – Garden dormouse, Fat dormouse, Hazel dormouse, Forest Dormouse and Roach's Mouse-tailed dormouse (Myomimus roachi) - one of the rarest rodent species in the Western Palearctic, possibly the rarest mammal species in Europe.
 It occurs only in a small area in Bulgaria and Turkey and several isolated locations in western Anatolia.
 Maybe it occurs also in Greece.
-But that is not known!
+But that is not certain (see the references at the end of this page).

 The Mouse-tailed dormouse inhabits extensively used agricultural lands, a habitat that is rapidly disappearing from Europe.
 Together with the National Museum of Natural History Bulgaria, we started a project to safeguard its existence in Europe.